 You can monetize royalty-free or Creative Commons content if the license agreement grants you rights to use it commercially.
 Sometimes rights owners require you to credit the creator of the content or give proof of purchase to use it in your video for commercial purposes.

 Learn more about how to read licenses to understand your rights.

-You can monetize such content, but you must give explicit written permission granting you commercial use rights at any time by the rights holder.
+You can monetize such content, but you must have explicit written permission granting you commercial use rights at any time by the rights holder.

-Whether you can show software user interfaces in a video submitted for monetization depends on the commercial use rights granted by the license of the software.
+Monetization of software user interface content you produce depends on the commercial use rights granted by the license of the software.

 Learn more about video game and software content.

 In order for content to be in the public domain, the copyright of the work has either expired, been forfeited, or is no longer applicable.
 If you prove that the content in your video is public domain, you can monetize (depending on the scope, limitations, and commercial permissions of the license).

 Some cover songs may be eligible for monetization.
 To be eligible, the music publisher must claim the song through the Content ID system and elect to monetize it.